guilhebl/platform/projects/ngrx.io/content/guide/store/reducers.md

 </div>

-In the example above, the reducer is handling 4 actions: `[Scoreboard Page] Home Score`, `[Scoreboard Page] Away Score`, `[Scoreboard Page] Score Reset` and `[Scoreboard Page] Set Scores`.
+In the example above, the reducer is handling 3 actions: `[Scoreboard Page] Home Score`, `[Scoreboard Page] Away Score`, and `[Scoreboard Page] Score Reset`.
 Each action is strongly-typed.
 Each action handles the state transition immutably.
 This means that the state transitions are not modifying the original state, but are returning a new state object using the spread operator.
 The spread syntax copies the properties from the current state into the object, creating a new reference.
 This ensures that a new state is produced with each change, preserving the purity of the change.
 This also promotes referential integrity, guaranteeing that the old reference was discarded when a state change occurred.

 <div class="alert is-important">